 What are minimum required distributions (MRDs)?

 Minimum required distributions, or MRDs, are mandatory, minimum yearly withdrawals that generally must be taken starting in the year you turn 70½.
-While there is a minimum amount you are required to withdraw in order to avoid severe penalties, you can always take more than the MRD amount.
+While there is a minimum amount you are required to withdraw in order to avoid severe penalties, you can withdraw more than the MRD amount.

 You generally have to take MRDs from any retirement account in which you contributed tax-deferred assets or had tax-deferred earnings.
 These accounts include:

 - Most Keogh accounts

 Inherited IRAs have special rules for MRDs and the required distributions are time-sensitive, usually beginning in the year after the year of death of the original owner.
 If you have inherited an IRA, see MRD Rules for Inherited IRAs.

 Our Retirement Distribution Center can help you calculate and manage your MRDs.
 We provide estimated MRDs for your Fidelity IRAs (Traditional IRAs, SEP IRAs, SIMPLE IRAs, Rollover IRAs, and all small-business retirement plans) as well as important news and insights.
 Our system also keeps track of all withdrawals and allows you to set up automated distributions.
 Learn more about our Retirement Distribution Center.